-In a measuring cup, measure out the almond milk and add the vinegar.
+In a measuring cup, measure out the almond milk then add the vinegar.
 Allow to sit and curdle for about 5 minutes while you mix the other ingredients.

-In another separate large bowl, whisk together the eggs, golden monk fruit, coconut oil and vanilla extract.
+In another separate large bowl, whisk together the eggs, sweetener, coconut oil, vanilla and maple extract if using.
 Pour in the curdled milk and mix until combined.
 Stir in the carrots and shredded coconut.

 Slowly add the dry ingredients to the wet ingredients.
 Stir until well combined.
-Add chopped nuts, if using.
+Add chopped nuts / raisins if using.

 Allow cakes to cool in the cake pans for at least 30 minutes, then carefully remove from cake pans.
 Transfer to wire racks to cool completely to room temp before frosting.